ut-amrl/vision_slam_frontend/README.md

 # vision-slam-frontend
-Simple frontend for SLAM for a ground robot using vision and odometry
+SLAM frontend for a ground robot using vision and odometry

 ## Dependencies
 Install [ROS](http://wiki.ros.org/ROS/Installation)